ejezie/friends-connection/README.md

 # Running the Codebase

-Please read guide to will walk you through setting up and running the codebase on a your machine, detailing the process for both the server and the client setups.
+Please read this guide to walk you through setting up and running the codebase on your machine, detailing the process for both the server and the client setups.

 ## Prerequisites